westland-valhalla/retired-warrior/README.md

 We grew up protecting each other, casting out those who stand in the way of future generations, looking after the little ones so that they may grow to become great hunters.

 We are part of Nature, part of Planet Earth, we depend on it for our health and [Survival](https://youtu.be/TMrtLsQbaok)

-We did not store fat, we were lean, and we knew hunger well.

 ## The Adventurer